From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 Phoenix LiveView Replaces React

-The new UI is built on Phoenix LiveView with authenticated sessions throughout.
-Previously, the React app split traffic across two backend APIs and traversed multiple gateways for JWT validation.
-Now SRQL queries execute server-side within Phoenix—no gateway hop, no separate query service, and no dual-API coordination from the browser.
+The UI is built on Phoenix LiveView with authenticated sessions throughout.
+Previously, the React app split traffic across multiple backend APIs and traversed gateways for JWT validation.
+Now SRQL queries execute server-side with Web-NG coordinating auth and session state.

 Beyond the security posture, LiveView solves the performance issues we'd been chasing.
 Server-rendered HTML over WebSockets eliminates the hydration delays and client-side state bloat that plagued our dashboards.
 The BEAM's lightweight processes handle thousands of concurrent connections without the careful optimization React demanded.